 Andrew Ward

-Andrew Ward co-presented on the integration of SAML and DUO authentication, detailing their implementation and benefits in providing additional authentication assurance.
+Andrew Ward co-presented on the integration of SAML and DUO Authentication, discussing the capabilities and integration experiences of these systems at the university.

 Connie van Oostveen